StrategicA11y - Virtual Strategic Web Accessibility Workshop

 - Evaluating your efforts (both accessibility and system work)

 Participants can expect to receive a presentation on each topic with an eye for action.
-A case study on that topic by experts in the field will reinforce practicality and strategy.
-Three experts will join WebAIM staff for the workshop, one from education, one from business, and one from government sectors.
-Finally, participants will have opportunities to discuss details and challenges for each topic that are relevant to their own organization or system.
+Examples or case studies by experts in the field will reinforce practicality and strategy.
+An expert will join WebAIM staff for the workshop from a field like education, nonprofit, industry, or government.
+Participants will have opportunities to discuss details and challenges for each topic that are relevant to their own organization or system.
 Each topic will conclude with opportunities for participants to identify strategic tasks that would benefit their organization's path toward accessibility.
+Participants will leave with resources they can use for ongoing efforts (e.g., budgeting, what's out there in terms of tools, where can I access knowledge on new topics right away).

 Materials will be provided for each key topic so participants can begin or expand the process of building a strategic framework.
-The workshop with action planning on day three.
-Participants will prioritize the work they will recommend to their organization and sketch out their proposed plan for action (i.e., what needs to be done, how, by whom, on what timeline).
+Participants will leave having prioritized the work they will recommend to their organization.
+They can then sketch out their proposed plan for action (i.e., what needs to be done, how, by whom, on what timeline).
+An optional meeting scheduled with the group a week or two later will allow for feedback and questions on the action plans created by workshop participants.

-Training participants receive a complimentary registration for WebAIM's Document (Word, PowerPoint, and PDF) Accessibility online course - a $125 value.
+Training participants receive a complimentary enrollment for WebAIM's Document (Word, PowerPoint, and PDF) Accessibility online course - a $125 value.

 If you want to learn the skills required to ensure your organization makes a successful shift to sustainable accessibility practices, this training will provide what you need.
 We'll also provide the resources and information you need to empower your organization to meet future accessibility needs.